Amazon Leadership Principles Interview Questions & Answers (STAR Examples)

-- How to prepare answers the right way
+- How to prepare STAR-based answers that meet Amazon’s bar

 What Are Amazon Leadership Principles?

-Amazon Leadership Principles (LPs) are a set of values that guide decision-making at Amazon.
+Amazon Leadership Principles are the core values that guide how Amazonians make decisions.

-Unlike many companies, Amazon uses these principles directly in interviews.
-Almost every behavioral question maps to one or more LPs.
+Unlike many companies, Amazon uses these principles explicitly and systematically in interviews.

 How Amazon Uses Leadership Principles in Interviews

-- Each interviewer is assigned specific LPs to assess
+- Each interviewer is assigned specific Leadership Principles

 At Amazon: